 Students in the Yeshiva Program/Mazer School of Talmudic Studies and the Irving I. Stone Beit Midrash Program take these courses mostly at Yeshiva College.
-Students in Isaac Breuer College of Hebraic Studies and the James Striar School of General Jewish Studies satisfy these requirements with courses at those schools with some modifications, particularly for JSS students.
-A student in MYP or SBMP typically takes 14 credits in Jewish studies courses which appear on his Sy Syms transcript, while a student in IBC or JSS transfers a minimum of 18 HES credits (3 per semester) to his Sy Syms transcript.
+Students in Isaac Breuer College of Hebraic Studies and the James Striar School of General Jewish

+Studies satisfy these requirements with courses at those schools with some modifications, particularly for JSS students.
+A student in MYP or SBMP typically takes 17-18 credits (as of Fall 2015: 14 credits) in Jewish studies courses which appear on his Sy Syms transcript, while a student in IBC or JSS transfers a minimum of 18 HES credits (3 per semester) to his Sy Syms transcript.
 Students who change Jewish studies programs during their time at the Sy Syms School must consult with the head of their Jewish studies studies program regarding the fulfillment of Jewish studies requirements and bring written approval to Sy Syms advising.